Sarabor/Grafana/README.md

 )
  ```

-Once you have your Jsonnet Code execute in this repository
+To convert the Grafonnet Code into JSON execute the following command in Git Bash in the same directoy as your jsonnet file.

 ```shell
 jsonnet -J $grafonnet helloDashboard.jsonnet
 ```
 You will get a dashboard JSON that is ready to be imported into Grafana.

-If you are new to Grafana or need to refresh your basic knowledge, I recommend working through the official [Grafana Tutorials](.
+If you are new to Grafana or need to refresh your basic knowledge, I recommend working through the official [Grafana Tutorials](https://grafana.com/tutorials/grafana-fundamentals/).

-For advanced usage look into the folder advancedUsage.
+## Troubleshooting

+If you have any troubles you might find your problem in [Troubleshooting].